exasol/transformers-extension/doc/user_guide/invoke_models.md

 ### AI Answer Extended

-This UDF extracts answer(s) from a given question text.
-With the `top_k` input parameter, up to `k` answers with the best inference scores can be returned.
+This UDF extracts an answer to a question from a given context text.
+It uses LLMs for this, so the answer is also influenced by the training of the model, not only the information in the context-text.
-Should be called using a model compatible with the "question-answering" transformers task, and uses AutoModelForQuestionAnswering to load said model.
+Should be called using a model compatible with the "text-generation" transformers task, and uses AutoModelForCausalLM to load said model.

 An example usage is given below: